nishantthorat/CrackThatShell/README.md

-# CrackThatShell
+# Crack That Shell
 Interviewing is a learned skill and it takes conscious efforts to master the skills.
-Programming interviews is flawed process, however until a better alternative if found programmers need to learn and master the skills needed to successfully crack the programming interviews.

-I have seem many talented developers failing in interviews simply because they have not practised well.
-This is an attempt to fill the gap.
+Until practiced well with definite plan , interviewing is also a hard shell to crack too.

+We are attempting to provide developers a definitive resource to prepare better for technical interviews and help them get that dream job.
+This site is a work in progress and is continuously evolving.

+Stay tuned!